 5. Designing in Stages

 We now have our layout down, including the bar design, seating plan, and all other MEP plans ready to build out the space.
-As our ideas and theories collected in research and the vision board are now meeting reality, it’s time to design in stages to create a look that fits us and our space.
-As I was talking to a good friend who is starting her own design & decor business (hoping to feature her soon!), she was advising me to start building on our space a little at a time, starting with the foundation of the bar, walls and floor.
+As our ideas and theories collected in research, and our vision board is now meeting reality, it’s time to design in stages to create a look that fits us and our space.
+My good friend Deb helped so much with consulting in the details and design of SONDER, and is starting her own design & decor business “Home-Spice.”
+She advised me to start building on our space a little at a time, starting with the foundation of the bar, walls and floor.
 Since this is the “canvas” of our space, it’s important to design it well, based on our ideas and architect drawings.
 Then in time, we can build upon the design, continuing with furniture, colors, and finishing with the minor decor details and touches.

 As we’re building upon our design, my vision board is still being updated and edited, and pictures of inspiration and ideas are slowly being replaced and supported by pictures of the actual space and of things we are planning to buy (as well as their sources and costs), in order to have a game plan in turning it into reality.
 Stay tuned as I continue talking about our design process and the contents of my vision board, including the variables I kept in mind in designing a coffee shop.

 As our planning and vision are now meeting reality and execution, I’m excited to see what’s to come.
 We will be ready to build out as soon as we sign the lease and get our permitting approved, after which we’ll continue to post and update you on the progress as you’re learning with us.

 I hardly know what I’m talking about, but love to share what I’m learning as we go along in this process of starting a coffee shop from ground zero.
 For other sources that have helped up to this point, check out the links below: